Stories

 Wearing the hijab in St. John’s

-Parisā (pseudonym) is in her early 30s and originally from northern Iran.
+Parisā (pseudonym) is in her early thirties and originally from northern Iran.
 She came to Canada in 2010 as an international student.

 Religion Culture Challenges Experience Encounter Employment Clothing Sociality Muslim Community